kindelia/Kindelia/WHITEBOOK.md

 The costs in this table were defined based on HVM benchmarks, using modern mid-end processors.

-Kindelia's block time is shorter, because its compressed blocks fit in a single UDP packet.
-Due to block size limits, Ethereum can handle slightly more signed transactions per second, including monetary transfers, but Kindelia handles considerably more unsigned transactions per second, including contract deployment and other interactions that don't require authentication.
-Note that, since Kindelia's signed transactions can group multiple calls in a single statement, the actual throughput can be much higher, and it achieves that with a fraction of Ethereum's maximum blockchain growth.
+K-Chan's block time is shorter, because its compressed blocks fit in a single UDP packet.
+Due to block size limits, Ethereum can handle slightly more signed transactions per second, including monetary transfers, but K-Chan handles considerably more unsigned transactions per second, including contract deployment and other interactions that don't require authentication.
+Note that, since K-Chan's signed transactions can group multiple calls in a single statement, the actual throughput can be much higher, and it achieves that with a fraction of Ethereum's maximum blockchain growth.

-Kindelia's layer-1 throughput is up to 867x higher, due to the HVM and stateful heaps respectively.
-Kindelia's functional opcodes allow it to host programs compiled from secure languages like Haskell, Idris, Agda and Kind, which is simply not economically viable on Ethereum.
-Kindelia's zero-cost reused SSTORE enables highly dynamic applications like layer-1 MMORPGs, which is also not viable on Ethereum.
+K-Chan's layer-1 throughput is up to 867x higher, due to the HVM and stateful heaps respectively.
+K-Chan's functional opcodes allow it to host programs compiled from secure languages like Haskell, Idris, Agda and Kind, which is simply not economically viable on Ethereum.
+K-Chan's zero-cost reused SSTORE enables highly dynamic applications like layer-1 MMORPGs, which is also not viable on Ethereum.
 See the complete [Table of Costs](#table-of-costs) below.

 ### In short

-Kindelia is just a layer-1 decentralized computer that resembles Ethereum, except without a native currency, with a VM that makes functional programs much cheaper, and with a state manager that makes dynamic apps much cheaper.
+K-Chan is just a layer-1 decentralized computer that resembles Ethereum, except without a native currency, with a VM that makes functional programs much cheaper, and with a state manager that makes dynamic apps much cheaper.

-Finally, note that we do not claim that Kindelia is *better* than Ethereum.
+Finally, note that we do not claim that K-Chan is *better* than Ethereum.
 It is just different, with different goals.
-Kindelia is minimalist, Ethereum is complex.
-Ethereum has features that some may miss on Kindelia.
-For example, Ethereum's Merkle Patricia Trees are terrible for SSTORE performance, but they allow light clients, which Kindelia lacks.
-Kindelia doesn't store logs, bloom filters, there is no GHOST protocol, and consensus is just old and simple proof of work, rather than complex proof of stake schemes.
+K-Chan is minimalist, Ethereum is complex.
+Ethereum has features that some may miss on K-Chan.
+For example, Ethereum's Merkle Patricia Trees are terrible for SSTORE performance, but they allow light clients, which K-Chan lacks.
+K-Chan doesn't store logs, bloom filters, there is no GHOST protocol, and consensus is just old and simple proof of work, rather than complex proof of stake schemes.
 Whether that's better or worse, it depends on the use case.